 Chart/Chart Combo View shows two versions of the Chart view in a combination split screen, so that you can see the position of the boat on one side while you zoom in or perform other functions on the other.
-You can perform any of the functions for the Chart view, but only on the side of the view you have selected as the active side (see Sonar X-PressTM Menu: Active Side for more information).
+You can perform any of the functions for the Chart view, but only on the side of the view you have selected as the active side (see Sonar X-PressTM Menu: Active Side or Navigation X-PressTM Menu: Active Side for more information).
 A green arrow points to the side that is active.
 You can also adjust the size of the left side of a split screen (see Sonar X-PressTM Menu: Split Position or Navigation X-PressTM Menu: Split Position for more information).